The page has been translated by Gen AI.

 Migration Procedure

-Migration Configuration
+Migration configuration

 Migration configuration can be requested through the following menu.

-• PostgreSQL (DBaaS): Database > PostgreSQL (DBaaS) > PostgreSQL (DBaaS) List > PostgreSQL (DBaaS) Details > Migration Configuration
+• PostgreSQL(DBaaS) : Database > PostgreSQL(DBaaS) > PostgreSQL(DBaaS) List > PostgreSQL(DBaaS) Details > Migration Configuration

-• EPAS (DBaaS): Database > EPAS (DBaaS) > EPAS (DBaaS) List > EPAS (DBaaS) Details > Migration Configuration
+• EPAS(DBaaS) : Database > EPAS(DBaaS) > EPAS(DBaaS) List > EPAS(DBaaS) Details > Migration Configuration

-• Source DB Port: Required value.
-The port input range is 1024-65535.
+• Source DB Port : Required value. - The allowable range for port input is 1024 to 65535.

 Cancel